THIS PAGE WILL BE UPDATED WITH GUIDANCE FOR FEBRUARY 2019’S QUALITY PAYMENTS.

-Note: The information on this page is a summary of the requirements.
+Note: The information on this page is a summary of the requirements for June 2018’s Quality Payments.
 We strongly advise pharmacies to read the full NHS England guidance as well – there are links at the end of this page.
 Download this page as a PDF tip guide.

 Points available: 20 points (£640-£1,280) available.